 From here, you can either head back to the parking lot, or take the very strenuous trail down to the base of the waterfall.
 I highly recommend hiking down to the base.
 The hike down is fairly steep with lots of stairs and large rocks to climb around and over.
 At the bottom, the you can feel the mist coming off of the waterfall.
 I remember looking up and just feeling so small at the sheer size of this natural wonder.

-After hiking back up, we hiked the service road back to the parking lot since the main trail was fairly busy.
+After hiking back up, I hiked the service road back to the parking lot since the main trail was fairly busy.
 This is a great park to visit that is not too far from Nashville.